-The NorESM1-HappiAMIP data set includes 125 ensemble members for each experiment, each of length 10-years (after a 1-year spin-up which is discarded from the analysis), giving 3750 years of data.
-To allow for enable-dynamical downscaling, high temporal resolution output from 25 -members of each experiment wasere stored-with high temporal resolution.
+The NorESM1-HappiAMIP data set includes 125 ensemble members for each experiment, each of length 10 years (after a 1-year spin-up which is discarded from the analysis), giving 3750 years of data.
+To allow for dynamical downscaling, high temporal resolution output from 25 members of each experiment was stored.
 The data is available for download at http://portal.nersc.gov/c20c/data.html.